 - 17.4.a During the period of performance and the subsequent retention period, the National Endowment for the Arts Inspector General, the Comptroller General of the United States, or any of our authorized representatives has the right of access to any documents, papers, or other records which are pertinent to the Federal award, in order to make audits, examinations, excerpts, and transcripts.
 The right also includes timely and reasonable access to your personnel for the purpose of interview and discussion related to such documents.
-The rights of access in this paragraph are not limited to the required retention period, but last as long as records are retained (§200.336). - 17.4.b Federal award-related information should be collected and stored in open and machine-readable formats whenever practicable (§200.335).
-In addition, restrictions on public access are generally limited to protected personally identifiable information (PPII) and other FOIA and applicable exemptions (§200.337).
+The rights of access in this paragraph are not limited to the required retention period, but last as long as records are retained (§200.337). - 17.4.b Federal award-related information should be collected and stored in open and machine-readable formats whenever practicable (§200.336).
+In addition, restrictions on public access are generally limited to protected personally identifiable information (PII) and FOIA and other applicable exemptions (§200.338).